WereszczynskiGroup/supplemental-data-hebert-bptf-2025/analysis_scripts/SHL_contacts/README.md

 They will use MDAnalysis to iteratively calculate DNA contacts by superhelical location with histone tails with a 4.5 Angstrom cutoff between heavy atoms.

 To use, combine the last 7000 frames of each trajectory into one with the convention {prefix}all.xtc.
 For example, for NCPs with BPTF, combine all 5 trajectories into one file called "bptf_ncpall.xtc".
-In the corresponding simulation directory and execute as, for example:
+Move to the corresponding simulation directory and execute as, for example:

 python /directory/to/1shl.py bptf_ncp